 KELO sat down with Baylen and Tiffany and their treating ophthalmologist, Dr. John Berdahl of Vance Thompson Vision, to learn about Baylen’s journey with keratoconus and cross-linking.

-To hear more on Baylen’s story, watch the full video here.
+To hear more on Baylen’s story and how he’s managing his keratoconus, watch the full video here.

 There are risks to receiving cross-linking treatment, including infection keratitis.
 For more information on FDA approved cross-linking, see Prescribing Information.
 For more information on keratoconus or to read personal stories like Baylen’s, follow Living with KC on Twitter, Instagram, and Facebook.